GEI Elects Seven New Vice PresidentsMarch 4, 2014

 Edward O’Rourke, vice president of business development in GEI’s Boston, office, has more than 25 years of comprehensive experience in sales management and business development in the architecture, engineering and construction (AEC) industry.
 He is responsible for helping the firm expand its relationships throughout its East region, encompassing more than 15 offices and hundreds of staff from Florida to Maine.
 O’Rourke previously owned an environmental consulting firm that was acquired by Dames & Moore.
 A graduate of Long Island University CW Post Campus, O’Rourke is an engaged member of numerous professional associations including the Urban Land Institute, NAIOP, the Environmental Business Council, the International Facilities Management Association (IFMA) Boston Chapter, and the Society of College and University Planners (SCUP).

-GEI’s multi-disciplined team of engineers and scientists deliver integrated geotechnical, environmental, water resources and ecological solutions to diverse clientele nationwide.
-The firm has provided a broad range of consulting and engineering services on more than 35,000 projects in 50 states and 22 countries.
-For more information, please visit the firm’s web site at www.geiconsultants.com.
+GEI’s multidisciplinary team of engineers, scientists, and planners deliver integrated water resources, environmental, ecological, geotechnical and waterfront engineering solutions to diverse clientele nationwide.
+The firm has provided a broad range of consulting and engineering services on over 50,000 projects in 50 states and 22 countries.
+For more information on GEI, please visit www.geiconsultants.com.